What Is Binge Eating Disorder?

 FACT

-Restrictive diets often worsen binge eating.
-Severe caloric restriction activates biological compensatory mechanisms (increased ghrelin, decreased leptin) that intensify hunger and bingeing.
-Appropriate treatment focuses on a regular eating pattern, without extreme restriction.
+Restrictive diets often make binge eating worse.
+Severe caloric restriction triggers biological compensatory mechanisms (increased ghrelin, decreased leptin) that intensify hunger and bingeing.
+Effective treatment focuses on a regular eating pattern without extreme restriction.

 When to Seek Help